 The impeachment trial of Donald Trump is one of only two such trials in living memory and introduced a foreign and a little confusing process.
-While there is a strong feeling on both sides regarding Trump’s guilt or innocence, there is still confusion over the impeachment process and how it developed into what it is today.
+While both sides have a strong feeling regarding Trump’s guilt or innocence, there is still confusion over the impeachment process and how it developed into what it is today.

 Table of Contents